-Cathy Busha, JD, family law, legal research, legal writing, paralegal Robert Moore, MA, corrections, correctional counseling Simeon Sungi, LLM, human rights law, criminal justice
+Cathy Busha, JD, family law, legal research, legal writing, paralegal

+Robert Wes Clogston, MS, law enforcement, comparative criminal justice, police personnel administration Robert Moore, MA, corrections, correctional counseling Simeon Sungi.
+PhD, human rights law, criminal justice

-Michael Hanscom, secretary senior George Kuniyoshi, CWU-Kent secretary senior
+Michael Hanscom, secretary senior

 The MS degree in law and justice is designed to serve two distinct groups (1) those in law and justice field with professional experience and (2) those without professional experience who aspire to a law and justice career.
 The Advanced Professional specialization (45 credits) entails a research project and final research paper (project study).
 This specialization is aimed at those already in law and justice careers who want to do hands-on research, possibly with their own agency data.
-The Basic Career Specialization (60 credits), does not entail a major research project; however, it does entail 5 credits of internship and a final portfolio/ paper on their internship experience.
+The Basic Career Specialization (60 credits), does not entail a major research project; however, it does entail 5 credits of internship and a final portfolio/paper on their internship experience.
 This specialization is aimed at those not currently in law and justice careers who want to gain valuable learning experience and prepare for a career.
 To meet the needs of these divergent groups, a core set of classes will be required (25 credits), focusing upon theory, research methods, and legal liability, followed by courses tailored to the needs of these two distinct groups.